pjotrleshkin/SCORM_PACK/README.md

 ## Map for future development

+### quiz_generator.html
-1. add drag and drop question type
+1. [x] add drag and drop question type
-2. add different languages for questions
+2. add different languages for quiz
+    - [x] expand list to 14 languages
+    - [ ] fix info button next to default language
+    - [ ] add info button next to supported languages (and description,how languages work)
+    - [ ] add language switcher to the top of the page, absolute position

+3. add check for empty questions (in all selected languages) before generating the package
+    - [ ] add alert message
+    - [ ] add modal with list of empty questions

+### test jsons
+1. create test jsons with new structure

+### scorm_creator.php
+1. generate .html file dynamically, based on the data from quiz_generator.html, with proper filetypes for images/gifs

+### index.html
-3. add dark light colorblind mode
+1-2. add dark mode
+1-2. experiment with greeting page

 ## Features

 ### 1. Quiz Generator (`quiz_generator.html`)